wp-plugins/rj-quickcharts/README.txt

 3. Bar Chart

 == Changelog ==

+= 0.5.7 =
+* You can now take screenshots of your chart right from the admin screen.
+Drag the chart area handle to change the width of your chart for the screenshot and just click 'Screenshot Chart'.
+Easy!

 = 0.5.6 =
 * Bug fix with shortcode adding p tags because of wpautop